 In Part 2 of the Remix draped crochet cardigan, we’ll continue using deconstructed yarn cakes to make the sleeves and pockets and then do some very simple finishing work to put it all together.
-Scroll down for Part 2 of the free pattern or purchase the complete ad-free, printable PDF with color planning worksheet for $2.99 here.
+Scroll down for Part 2 of the free pattern or purchase the complete ad-free, printable PDF with color planning worksheet here.
 Find Part 1 here.

 This free draped crochet cardigan pattern is part of a collaboration with my friends at Lion Brand Yarn.
 This post contains affiliate links.